 Whoever controls your private key controls your funds.
 When you think of “your” crypto wallet, that wallet is actually just a wallet that belongs to whoever has the private key.
 If that person is not you, then it isn’t really your wallet.
 Entrusting all of your funds to an exchange or a third-party wallet service is a big mistake, even if those services have the best of intentions and great security.
 Millions of dollars have been lost in this way, through hacks and crashes.

 #9 Expecting massive gains right away with no effort

 Is this possible?
 Yes.
 Is it guaranteed?
 Definitely not.
 It’s true that crypto is a highly volatile space, and that’s part of what draws many people to trading digital currencies.
 Things can move up quickly and drastically, but, as with all markets, they can also move down with equal force.
 Patience is key to crypto, particularly for inexperienced traders.
 Investing in solid projects and holding for a longer term is generally more likely to pay off than trying to play the market.
 Timing buys and sells accurately is hard work, and you’re unlikely to get it right every time.

 #10 Expecting to make a huge profit from mining

 There was a time, many years ago, when you should have mined Bitcoin.
 That time is over.
-Today, it requires a lot of upfront cost to make mining profitable, and even then there is no guarantee.
+Today, it requires a lot of upfront costs to make mining profitable, and even then there is no guarantee.
 Mining most coins today requires expensive hardware, a lot of electricity, and fees to a mining pool.
 Can you still make a profit?
-Yes, but for the vast majority of people it will take several years to recoup the cost of hardware before actually seeing any sort of profit.
+Yes, but for the vast majority of people, it will take several years to recoup the cost of hardware before actually seeing any sort of profit.
 If you choose to mine, it should probably be because you want to do it for reasons beyond just dreams of lambos.